 How does the ICG make its decisions?

 Decisions over administrative matters may be approved on the basis of obvious agreement of all of those within the ICG expressing an opinion, or in cases where multiple different opinions have been expressed, may be reached by a majority vote.
 In all other decisions, the ICG aims to reach consensus recommendations or at least reach a recommendation that no ICG member opposes.
 If this is not possible, minority views opposing the recommendation will be documented and attributed in the report.
 It’s worth noting that decisions addressed here relate to the handling and assembling of submitted proposal(s) and not decisions related to approval/rejection of the content of the proposals.
 The ICG guidelines for decision making are here.

+What is the role of the ICANN Board in preparing the proposal?

+The ICG is independent of the ICANN Board.
+ICANN is represented on the ICG by two liaisons: one from the Board and one from the IANA Department.
+Both liaisons are there to provide information about the IANA functions and to keep the Board and ICG informed about the implications of the transition.
+Like any other member of the community, the ICANN Board can submit public comments through the established procedures for public comment.
+Consistent with U.S. federal government procurement rules, the NTIA needs to have the final proposal submitted to it by ICANN, WUK: The ICG expects the Board will not modify the proposal submitted by the ICG.When the ICG submits its final proposal to ICANN, it will also be released to the general public and to NTIA as well.

+How will ICANN Board handle the final proposal submitted by the ICG.

+The ICG expects that its proposal, having achieved consensus on the Coordination Group and within the Operational Communities, will be welcomed by the ICANN Board and dutifully transmitted to NTIA.

+How will the community see the final proposal submitted by the ICG?

+When the ICG submits its final proposal to ICANN, this will be released to the general public, and NTIA as well.

 About the timeline